andygrillo/projectzomboid-server-docker/README.md

 #### configure-memory.sh

-Configures the JVM memory settings in ProjectZomboid64.json based on the MEMORY_GB environment variable.
-Converts GB to MB and updates the -Xms and -Xmx JVM arguments, allowing dynamic memory allocation instead of being locked to 8GB.
+Configures the JVM memory settings in ProjectZomboid64.json based on the MEMORY_XMX_GB and MEMORY_XMS_GB environment variables.
+Updates the -Xmx and -Xms JVM arguments, allowing dynamic memory allocation instead of being locked to 8GB.